-For trusts that answered "Yes" to question 6, complete all columns on line 7 for all donors to the trust in 2008.
-For additional donors to the trust that did not contribute to the trust in 2008, complete column (a) only.
+For trusts that answered "Yes" to guestion 6, complete all columns on line 7 for all donors to the trust in 2010.
+For additional donors to the trust that did not contribute to the trust in 2010, complete column (a) only.

-For trusts that answered "No" to question 6, complete only column (a) for all donors to the trust.
+For trusts that answered "No" to guestion 6, complete only column (a) for all donors to the trust.

-Privacy Act and Paperwork Reduction Act Notice.
+Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
-Section 6109 requires return preparers to provide their identifying numbers on the return.